 It's tempting to try to fool yourself by underestimating your expenditure.
 This is a MoneySaving sin... and you will be punished.
 Try to be accurate, and, if you're not sure, guess larger not smaller – that way you'll have cash left over and not be short.

 Some types of spending overlap into different groups; be careful not to count expenditure twice.
 For example if you've included your car insurance in the motoring section, don't include it again under insurance.

 The credit card section is designed for you to enter the cost of repaying your existing credit card debts.
-Don't confuse this with spending where you simply use your credit card and pay it off in full.
+Don't confuse this with spending where you simply use your credit card and pay it off IN FULL.

-Remember that when you go on holiday, you'll have expenditure while you're away; but you also don't spend on the things you normally would.
+When you go on holiday, you'll have expenditure while you're away; but you also don't spend on the things you normally would.
 So you may want to reduce the amount you put in your holiday category by a little.

-What the result really means...
+What your result really means...

 Well done you!

-The typical savings from doing this can be £3,000 - £5,000 a year.
-My estimate is it'll take a full day's work but look at the return.
+Savings from doing this could be £3,000 - £5,000 a year.
+My estimate is it'll take a full day's work... but look at the return.
 It'll be the best paid work you've ever done.
-The whole site is dedicated to doing this in every area of your lifestyle, but to get started read the Money Makeover article.
+The whole MoneySavingExpert site is dedicated to doing this in every area of your lifestyle, but to get started read the Money Makeover article.

 Don't run the risk of a debt spiral – sort it now!

 You may feel this is over-dramatising.
-But when there's no money left and you can't borrow more - and the creditors are asking for money back which you've no ability to repay - it touches every element of your life.
+But when there's no money left and you can't borrow more, and the creditors are asking for money back which you've no ability to repay, it touches every element of your life.
 This danger is what's called a 'debt spiral'.
 It works like this: